yuvarajennam/EduFlowAI/README.md

 ---

-## 🤖 Key Agent Behaviors
+ Key Agent Behaviors

-**Function Calling for Structured Output** — The Quiz Agent uses Gemini's function calling to guarantee structured JSON quiz output with questions, options, correct answers, and concept tags.
+Function Calling for Structured Output — The Quiz Agent uses Gemini's function calling to guarantee structured JSON quiz output with questions, options, correct answers, and concept tags.

-**RAG-Powered Teaching** — Before every lesson, the agent retrieves semantically similar past mistakes from FAISS, so Gemini's explanation directly addresses what this specific student struggles with.
+RAG-Powered Teaching — Before every lesson, the agent retrieves semantically similar past mistakes from FAISS, so Gemini's explanation directly addresses what this specific student struggles with.

-**Autonomous Re-Planning** — The Re-Planner is triggered automatically when a quiz score falls below 70%, inserting a remedial module into the DAG without any human intervention.
+Autonomous Re-Planning — The Re-Planner is triggered automatically when a quiz score falls below 70%, inserting a remedial module into the DAG without any human intervention.

-**Hallucination Mitigation** — Every teaching step is grounded in retrieved student context.
+Hallucination Mitigation — Every teaching step is grounded in retrieved student context.
 Resource Agent fetches real URLs.
 Quiz scoring uses exact-match.
 All JSON outputs are schema-validated.

 ---

 ## 👥 Team

-Built in 24 hours at [Hackathon Name] | Domain: Education + Agentic AI
+Built in 24 hours at NeuraX 2.0 | Domain: AI & ML

 ---

-*EduFlow AI — Gemini API + Firebase + FAISS | Autonomous.
-Adaptive.
-Always learning.*